 Start noticing the companies around you.
 If you like the product or services of any company, dig deeper to find out more about its parent company, like whether it is listed on the stock exchange or not, what is its current share price, etc.

 Most of the products or services that you use in day to day life — From soap, shampoo, cigarettes, bank, petrol pump, SIM card or even your inner wears, there is a company behind everyone.
 Start researching about them.

 For example- if you’ve been using HDFC debit/credit card for a long time and satisfied with the experience, then investigate further about HDFC Bank.
 The information of all the listed companies in India is publicly available.
-Just a simple google search of ‘HDFC share price’ will give you the following pieces of information.
+Just a simple ‘Google search’ of ‘HDFC share price’ will give you a lot of important pieces of information.
+(Try it now!)